 Broom Finished Concrete

 Not surprisingly, designers and artists have discovered that concrete is a living material that responds to their hands and then goes on from this responsive plastic state to become a hardened, permanent, complete expression of the artist's intent.
-These features and concrete's versatility of appearance as a building material, compatibility for use with diverse other structural materials, and the many techniques by which it can be used at the jobsite add up to an impressive array of assets.
-What other building material exists that we can pump, pour, cast, spray, trowel, mold, form and carve?
-Our ability to adjust the physical characteristics of concrete to a host of application techniques is further reason why the material has found its way into such an assortment of uses.
+These features and concrete's versatility of appearance as a building material, compatibility for use with diverse other structural materials, and the many techniques by which it can be used at the job site add up to an impressive array of assets.
+What other building material exists that we can pump, pour, cast, spray, trowel, mold, form, and carve?
+Our ability to adjust the physical characteristics of concrete to a host of application techniques is a further reason why the material has found its way into such an assortment of uses.

 Broom Finished Concrete